jdanford/cubist/TECHNICAL.md

 # Technical details

-cubist is designed around content-addressable storage, where 256-bit hashes (generated via [BLAKE3](https://github.com/BLAKE3-team/BLAKE3)) are used pervasively to reference objects in both the object storage layer and internal data structures.
+cubist is designed around a content-addressable storage system that uses [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) hashes to reference objects in both the object storage layer and internal data structures.

 ## Archives